WillMeilahn/holbertonschool-simple_shell/README.md

 ### Invocation

-Usage: **shell** [filename]
+Usage: **hsh** [filename]

-To invoke the **shell**, compile all `.c` files in the repository and run the resulting executable:
+To invoke the **hsh**, compile all `.c` files in the repository and run the resulting executable:

 ```
-gcc *.c -o shell
+gcc *.c -o hsh
-./shell
+./hsh
 ```

-The **shell** can be invoked both interactively and non-interactively.
+The **hsh** can be invoked both interactively and non-interactively.
 If the shell is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```
-$ echo "echo 'hello'" | ./shell
+$ echo "echo 'hello'" | ./hsh
 'hello'
 $
 ```

-If **shell** is invoked with standard input connected to a terminal (determined by [isatty](https://linux.die.net/man/3/isatty)(3)), an *interactive* shell is opened.
-When executing interactively, **shell** displays the prompt `$ ` when it is ready to read a command.
+If **hsh** is invoked with standard input connected to a terminal (determined by [isatty](https://linux.die.net/man/3/isatty)(3)), an *interactive* shell is opened.
+When executing interactively, **hsh** displays the prompt `$ ` when it is ready to read a command.

 Example:
 ```
-$./shell
+$./hsh
 $
 ```

-Alternatively, if command line arguments are supplied upon invocation, **shell** treats the first argument as a file from which to read commands.
-The supplied file should contain one command per line. **Shell** runs each of the commands contained in the file in order before exiting.
+Alternatively, if command line arguments are supplied upon invocation, **hsh** treats the first argument as a file from which to read commands.
+The supplied file should contain one command per line. **hsh** runs each of the commands contained in the file in order before exiting.

 Example:
 ```
 $ cat test
 echo 'hello'
-$ ./shell test
+$ ./hsh test
 'hello'
 $
 ```

 ### Environment

-Upon invocation, **shell** receives and copies the environment of the parent process in which it was executed.
+Upon invocation, **hsh** receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
 A few key environmental variables are:

 #### HOME
 The home directory of the current user and the default directory argument for the **cd** built-in command.

 ```
-$ echo "echo $HOME" | ./shell
+$ echo "echo $HOME" | ./hsh
 /home/vagrant
 ```